-The expression of adhesion molecules was measured by an immunofluorescence method using single-step staining with monoclonal antibodies.
-100 μ l of whole blood was incubated for 15 minutes with the relevant antibody at room temperature; after that, erythrocytes were lysed with 2 ml of the FACS lysis solution (for 7 min) with subsequent centrifugation and rinsing once with PBS.
-The fluorescence was quantified by the flow cytometry (FACSCalibur, Becton - Dickinson, Mountain View, CA, USA); lymphocytes, monocytes and neutrophils were identified according to their light-scattering properties and were analyzed separately.
-A specific fluorescence was used as a measure of antigen expression, which was calculated as the difference between the fluorescence of cells labelled with the specific antibody and the non-specific fluorescence of cells labelled with the control antibody (Fig. 1)., We used the following murine monoclonal antibodies, conjugated either with fluorescein isothyocyanate (FITC) or phycoerythrin (PE), for antigen detection: Anti-CD11a/FITC (clone MEM-25), anti-CD11b/FITC (clone CR3 Bear-1), anti-CD18/FITC (clone CLB-LFA-1/1) and anti-CD62L/PE (clone DREG-56), all from Caltag Laboratories, Burlingame, USA, and anti-CD49d/FITC (clone HP2/1) and non-specific control antibody (FITC and PE-labeled, clone 679.1Mc7) from Immunotech, Marseille, France.
+Mountain View, CA, USA); lymphocytes, monocytes and neutrophils were identified according to their lightscattering properties and were analyzed separately.
+Specific fluorescence was used as a measure of antigen expression, which was calculated as the difference between the fluorescence of cells labeled with the specific antibody and the non-specific fluorescence of cells labeled with the control antibody (Fig. 1).
+We used the following murine monoclonal antibodies, conjugated either with fluorescein isothiocyanate (FITC) or phycoerythrin (PE), for antigen detection: anti-CD11a/FITC (clone MEM-25), anti-CD11b/FITC (clone CR3 Bear-1), anti-CD18/FITC (clone CLB-LFA-1/1) and anti-CD62L/PE (clone DREG-56), all from Caltag Laboratories, Burlingame, USA, and anti-CD49d/FITC (clone HP2/1) and non-specific control antibody (FITC and PE-labeled, clone 679.1Mc7) from Immunotech, Marseille, France.
 All the antibodies were of the IgG1 isotype.